Lookin' down the wrong end of a gun

 United Kingdom 1985

-Onslaught were among the oldest British thrash metal bands though not necessarily the best known.
-The band's debut Power From Hell sounds even surprisingly finished and focused for such an early release.
-The production is simply ultra-heavy and the tracks have a particularly gritty feel to them.
-There's some overly satanic imagery in lyrics, very much in the same vein as on the early Slayer and Possessed albums.
-Most of the time the vocals have a definite hardcore-ish edge which gives this album a slightly peculiar feel.
-The music is quite consistent and convincing if somewhat undistinctive on the whole.
-Still, Onslaught's attack is undeniably strong here.
-Being one of the heavier early thrash metal albums, Power From Hell has some additional credibility even though the result is not quite as memorable as with some other early bands.
+Pioneers of British thrash metal, Onslaught were not necessarily too well known outside their local scene.
+Power From Hell sounds even surprisingly convincing and focused for such an early release.
+The production is very heavy and the tracks have a particularly gritty feel to them.
+Most of the time the vocals have a definite hardcore-ish edge, which can make this album sound slightly peculiar.
+The music is quite consistent if somewhat undistinctive on the whole.
+Even though the result may not appear quite as memorable as certain other releases from the same period, Power From Hell gains some additional credibility due to its audible grim attitude.

 ONSLAUGHT - The Force